MD-ARBAB-SAHID/hybr1d-Backend/README.md

 1. Fork this repository
 2. Clone this repository
-3. Add Env file which has been added in the mail
+3. Add .env file which has been added in the mail
 4. In Command line enter the command "npm install" to download all the packages
 5. Use "npm start" OR "nodemon index.js" OR "node index.js" to start the app